 But, are we correct to be worrying about an ageing population?

 However, others argue it is a mistake to base calculations solely on a fixed retirement age of 65.
 If life expectancy increases dramatically, you would expect a sensible policy is to allow some increase in the retirement age, e.g. keeping the same % of your working life for retirement.
-The UK government has already made tentative steps to raise the retirement age and increase private sector pensions.
-These policies will make an ageing population more manageable and so it could be something we can celebrate rather than fear.
+The UK government has already made tentative steps to raise the retirement age and increase the role of private-sector pensions.
+These policies will make an ageing population more manageable.

 - Increased government spending on health care and pensions.
 Also, those in retirement tend to pay lower income taxes because they are not working.
 This combination of higher spending commitments and lower tax revenue is a source of concern for Western governments – especially those with existing debt issues and unfunded pension schemes.

 - Changing sectors within the economy.
-An increase in the numbers of retired people will create a bigger market for goods and services linked to older people (e.g. retirement homes)
+An increase in the number of retired people will create a bigger market for goods and services linked to older people (e.g. retirement homes)

 - Higher savings for pensions may reduce capital investment.
-If society is putting a higher % of income into pension funds, it could reduce the amount of savings available for more productive investment, leading to lower rates of economic growth.
+If society puts a higher % of income into pension funds, it could reduce the amount of savings available for more productive investment, leading to lower rates of economic growth.

-- Immigration could be a potential way to defuse the impact of an ageing population because immigration is often from younger people.
+- Immigration could be a potential way to defuse the impact of an ageing population because immigration is primarily from people of working age.
+However, immigration brings its own political challenges and has become increasingly unpopular, despite net migration creating a positive net fiscal effect.

 - Increasing the retirement age is one solution to an ageing population.
 But, the effect of a higher retirement age will not be felt equally.
 Those with private savings may be able to still retire early, those with low income paid jobs are more likely to have to keep working.
 Also, the impact of longer working life will be felt more by manual workers who will find it harder to keep working.